unischolars blog

 • The test format may be unfamiliar to some test-takers.

-• The computer-based test may be less preferred by those who prefer a paper-based test.
+• Computer-based tests may be preferred less by those who prefer paper-based tests.

-• May have fewer testing centres available in some countries.
+• There may be fewer testing centres available in some countries.

 IELTS pros: